krishnarbb/consul-akka-service-discovery/README.md

 To run the cluster, run `docker-compose up`.
 This will create consul nodes and akka cluster nodes.

-While running, try opening a new terminal and (from the same directory) try things like `docker-compose down c1` and wat ch the cluster nodes respond.
+While running, try opening a new terminal and (from the same directory) try things like `docker-compose down c1` and watch the cluster nodes respond.
-~